 Kansas Board of Regents (BOR) regulations require that all prospective full-time and part-time faculty, excluding visiting professors on exchange for one year or less, having classroom or laboratory instructional responsibilities and/or direct tutorial or advisement contact, other than for courses or sessions conducted primarily in a foreign language, must have their spoken English language competency assessed prior to employment.

-Prospective faculty (as defined above) found to be potentially deficient in speaking ability, as determined by the interview team, shall be required to achieve a minimum score of 50 on the Test of Spoken English (TSE) or the Speaking Proficiency English Assessment Kit (SPEAK), or a minimum score of 22 on the speaking component of the internet based Test of English as a Foreign Language (TOEFL iBT) to be eligible for an appointment without spoken English language remediation conditions.
+Prospective faculty (as defined above) found to be potentially deficient in speaking ability, as determined by the interview team, shall be required to achieve a minimum score of 50 on the Speaking Proficiency English Assessment Kit (SPEAK), or a minimum score of 22 on the speaking component of the internet based Test of English as a Foreign Language (TOEFL iBT) or a minimum score of 7 on the speaking component of the International English Language Test System (IELTS) to be eligible for an appointment without spoken English language remediation conditions.

-For the candidate hired, a record of the institutional representatives' names and signatures, along with the TSE, SPEAK or TOEFEL iBT speaking component score, if applicable, must be included on the Faculty and GTA Spoken English Competency Assessment Sheet (PER 20) (PDF) and submitted with the Appointment Form (PER-38) (PDF).
+For the candidate hired, a record of the institutional representatives' names and signatures, along with the SPEAK, TOEFEL iBT, or IELTS speaking component score, if applicable, must be included on the Faculty and GTA Spoken English Competency Assessment Sheet (PER 20) and submitted with the Personnel Information Form (PER-38A).
 This information will be tracked for the BOR and reported every other year.